LotusTM/yandex-market-language/README.md

 ### Oh my, it doesn't write to file!
 Can I have a method for it?

 Nope.
 Just use Node's `fs.writeFile` method (see example above).
-If you can not use that method, most likely you are in environment, where writing files is futile attempt.
+If you can not use that method, most likely you are in environment, where writing files is a futile attempt.

 ## License